You can edit an already existing profile clicking cog icon and then Edit link on the Configuration view.

 Visual Studio Online

 Use this option when you want to connect to Azure DevOps (formerly VSTS).
 Remember that Basic Authentication needs to be enabled.
-Please see Configuring user credentials for Azure DevOps (formerly VSTS).
+Please see Personal Access Token authentication in Microsoft Azure DevOps (formerly VSTS).

 Store Jira Issue Key in History